watson-developer-cloud/swift-sdk/README.md

 ## Service Instances

-The [IBM Watson Developer Cloud](https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/) offers a variety of services for developing cognitive applications.
+[IBM Watson Developer Cloud](https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/) offers a variety of services for developing cognitive applications.
 The complete list of Watson Developer Cloud services is available from the [services catalog](https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/services-catalog.html).
 Services are instantiated using the [IBM Bluemix](http://www.ibm.com/cloud-computing/bluemix/) cloud platform.

 Follow these steps to create a service instance and obtain its credentials:

 1. Log in to Bluemix at [https://bluemix.net](https://bluemix.net).
 2. Create a service instance:
-    a.
-From the Dashboard, select "Use Services or APIs".
+    1. From the Dashboard, select "Use Services or APIs".
-    b.
-Select the service you want to use.
+    2. Select the service you want to use.
-    c.
-Click "Create".
+    3. Click "Create".
 3. Copy your service credentials:
-    a.
-Click "Service Credentials" on the left side of the page.
+    1. Click "Service Credentials" on the left side of the page.
-    b.
-Copy the service's `username` and `password` (or `api_key` for Alchemy).
+    2. Copy the service's `username` and `password` (or `api_key` for Alchemy).

 You will need to provide these service credentials in your mobile application.
 For example: